How To Find Out Where Someone Works for Child Support Legally

 Finding out where someone works for child support starts with looking at local, state, and federal agencies.
 Some of these databases are searchable by the general public, others are accessible only by child support enforcement courts and agencies to determine where someone is working.
 Understanding how the system works can help find out where your ex works to start the process of receiving child support.

-Federal Parent Locator Service Is How To Find Out Where Someone Works for Child Support
+Federal Parent Locator Service Is How To Discover Where Someone Works for Child Support

 The United States Department of Health and Human Services has oversight of the Federal Parent Locator Service.
 This service is used by state child support enforcement agencies to locate a parent who is ordered to pay child support.
 This is how to find out where someone works on the federal level.